texstudio-org/texstudio/utilities/manual/source/editing.md

 -   Typical: list only typical commands and filter out rather unusual commands.
 -   Most used: list only commands which have already been used in the completer by the user.
-This Is empty if txs has not been used before.
+This is empty if txs has not been used before.
 -   Fuzzy: search the command in a fuzzy way.
-The command needs to contain all given letters in the same order though with an arbitrary of letters between them.
+The command needs to contain all given letters in the same order though with an arbitrary number of letters between them.
 E.g. `\bf` lists, among others,
     \\**b**egin{**f**igure}
 -   All: list all known commands.

 ### Text completion

 Furthermore normal text can be completed by starting to type a word and pressing `Ctrl+Space`.
 All appropriate words in the current document are used as possible suggestions.